Don’t Fall Behind: Align an LXP With Your LMS

 An LXP can accommodate any form of content – including articles, podcast, blogs, videos and more.

-Again, LXPs should not simply replace the LMS; most LXPs integrate with LMSs, so LMS content is available as part of the LXP.
+Again, LXPs should not simply replace the LMS; most LXPs and modern elearning content integrate with LMSs, so LMS content is available as part of the LXP.
 LMSs are generally more tailored to the skills required of an employee within an organization – laws, rules, regulations an individual need to master as being part of that organization.
 Additionally, previous investments in corporate training need not go to waste.
 Like a university curriculum, this combination allows for mandatory training and elective development opportunities.
 Students, then, are given some control – but not complete control.

 Now that the LXP concept is better understood, we can expect this market to boom.
 Indeed, Josh Bersin recently wrote a piece about its market explosion, noting that it’s just too big to ignore.